mdhiggins/sickbeard_mp4_automator/readme.md

 ## Basic usage

-From the command line, simply run..
+From the command line, simply run:

     tvnamer the.file.s01e01.avi